AsgerJon/utilities/README.md

 : alias for dunder (default False)

 getReturn
-: if True, waila(obj) returns items as a list of dictionaries with keys: 'name', 'type' and 'help'
+: if True, waila(obj) returns items as a list of dictionaries with keys: 'name', 'type' and 'help' (default False)

 fid
 : saves the results to a text file of this name.

 save
-: if True, saves results to textfile, ignored if fid is given, otherwise a filename is generated, which includes the name of the object and the time of save.
+: if True, saves results to textfile, ignored if fid is given, otherwise a filename is generated, which includes the name of the object and the time of save. (default False)